The 9 Best Slip-On Gardening Shoes for Spring from Zappos

 Love pretty floral prints?
 Learn how to make a DIY apron for gardening.

 Spend more time planting dahlia bulbs and less time worrying about your shoes with the JBU Gwen – Garden Ready slip-on gardening shoes.
 These duck shoes are treated with antimicrobials to prevent odors, and the soft textile lining makes for a comfy fit.
 The lace-up accent is a nice addition for slip-on shoes.
-These come in purple or blue floral patterns for that botanical touch.

 Here’s how to take your backyard garden from good to great.